xamarin/xamarin-forms-samples/XAML/LoadRuntimeXAML/README.md

 ---
-name: Load XAML at Runtime
+name: Xamarin.Forms - Load XAML at Runtime
 description: This sample demonstrates using the LoadFromXaml extension method to load, parse, and display XAML at runtime.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: